mighdoll/public-notes/host+shader libraries.md

 - host+shader libraries should be reconfigurable after use.
 Switching to a larger or different source buffer shouldn't require destroying everything and starting over.
 ## Proposed
 ### Basic Approach
-Host+shader libraries would be published separately in crates.io and npmjs.com, as with shader-only WGSL/WESL libraries.
-The shader code would be the same in both versions, but host code would be written twice, once in Rust and once in JavaScript/TypeScript.
-In the future I hope we might find a language neutral declarative way to specify the host 'glue' code, but that's probably best developed after we've some more experience with the needs of this class of library.
-For now I'm assuming that library authors would simply manually port their host code to/from Rust and TypeScript, and that host code interfaces would be relatively similar to make that easy.
+Host+shader libraries are published separately in crates.io and npmjs.com, as with shader-only WGSL/WESL libraries.
+The shader code would normally be the same in both versions, but host code would be written twice, once in Rust and once in JavaScript/TypeScript.
+In the future perhaps we'll develop a host-language neutral declarative way to specify the host 'glue' code, but that's probably best developed after we've some more experience with the needs of this class of library.
+For now I'm assuming that library authors would simply manually port their host code to/from Rust and TypeScript, and that host code interfaces would be relatively similar to make porting easy.
-### Example use
+### Host code driven

 Applications will typically initialize and configure a host+shader library from host code.
-Applications use the `commands()` api provided by the library to integrate execution library into the application's `GPUCommandEncoder` before the application calls `dispatchWorkgroup()`.
+Applications use the `commands()` api provided by the host+shader library to integrate execution library into the application's `GPUCommandEncoder` before the application calls `dispatchWorkgroup()`.

 Host+shader libraries implement the following interface:
 ```ts